QUITE: A Query Rewrite System Beyond Rules with LLM Agents: Experiment

 \textbf{Evaluation Metrics.} (1) \textit{Query Execution Latency.} The duration required to complete a query, reported using the average, median, and 95th percentile latency values.
 (2) \textit{Rewritten Equivalence Rate.} The fraction of rewritten queries that produce results matching those of the original queries.
 In our work, equivalence is determined by comparing the execution outputs of the original and rewritten queries.
 (3) \textit{Rewritten Improvement Rate.} The percentage of rewritten SQL queries that show a performance improvement.
 A performance gain is considered significant if it results in at least a 10\% reduction in execution time.

 \textbf{Query Evaluation Approach}.
-Before each query, we restart the evaluation database to clear all caches.
-The query execution process involves an initial warm-up run (to mitigate cold start impacts), followed by three measured executions.
+Before each query, the database is restarted to clear caches.
+The query execution process involves an initial warm-up run to mitigate cold start impacts, followed by three measured executions.
 We report the average execution time of these three runs.
-Queries that run for more than 300 seconds are terminated and their time is recorded as 300 seconds~\cite{llm-r2}, to reflect impractical execution durations.
-If a rewritten query produces different output than the original or contains syntax errors, its equivalence metric is marked as False.
-To simulate a realistic query optimization scenario when dealing with such nonequivalent queries, we assign the rewritten query the execution time of its original counterpart.
+Queries exceeding 300 seconds are terminated and recorded~\cite{llm-r2,r-bot}, with capped values included in all latency statistics (mean, median, 75th, and 95th percentiles).
+Rewritten queries with syntax errors or output mismatches are marked as non-equivalent.
+In such cases, the execution time of the original query is used.
+If a rewrite times out, we recheck equivalence on a smaller scale: non-equivalent rewrites fall back to the original, while equivalent rewrites are executed with capped latency.